Black Spruce, Organic

 Regions of Production : Canada, USA

-Growing Practices : Organically farmed.
+Growing Practices : Organically managed forest.
 Needles are tested for purity after harvest.

 Properties : Antimicrobial, antiseptic, antiviral, expectorant, immune-stimulating, nervine (Shutes, 2014) (Please refer to the Glossary for terms which may be new to you.)